tfzhang006/paper-reading/Learning 3D Part Assembly from a Single Image.md

 	- Normalize each part point cloud to have zero-mean center and use a local part coordinate.
 	- The longest box diagonal across all parts of a shape has a unit length while preserving their relative scales.
 - Part-instance image segmentation
+	- To generate instance-level 2D segmentation mask on image.
 - Part pose prediction
+	- everage both the 2D mask features and the 3D geometry features to propose 6D part poses
 ## Evaluation

 ## Conclusion